 For AES, Yangcheng marked a significant advance in the Chinese IPP market.
 Its earlier Chinese projects were on the small to medium scale.
 This project was one of China’s largest, taking AES into the top ranks in the country.

 AES invested $98m in the joint venture, with the Chinese subsidiary of US company AES holding a 25% stake in the project.
 Chinese sponsors include North China Electric Power, local utilities in Shanxi and Jiangsu and provincial investment arms.
 The partners’ agreement was expected to run for 20 years from the venture formation in October 1996.

-With this move, AES' involvement in China's National Grid will comprise of only one hydro and one gas-fired plant, amounting to a total gross capacity of 75MW or 31MW on an owner-adjusted basis.
+With this move, AES’ involvement in China’s National Grid comprises of only one hydro and one gas-fired plant, amounting to a total gross capacity of 75MW or 31MW on an owner-adjusted basis.

 Finances backing Yangcheng’s coal-fired plant

 Investment of around $1.9bn was mostly covered by debt, although project shareholders supplied $393m in equity.
 Initial equity investments were made in June 1997.
 International sources provided around 55% of the finance.

 The US Export-Import Bank initially provided $400m, and Germany’s official development finance group Kreditanstalt für Wiederaufbau (KfW) provided a similar sum, at an annual interest rate of about 6.6%.
 China’s Construction Bank and the China State Development Bank provided the main Chinese project funding.